Jun0416/real-estate-investment-decision-model/README.md

 # Real Estate Investment Decision Support System

 A data-driven analysis project that identifies promising real estate investment areas in Indiana&Ohio using housing price, rental income, and demographic data.
-My goal is to extend all the states of U.S.
+My goal is to expand this model to all U.S. states.

 This project combines **Python data analysis** and **Tableau visualization** to explore investment opportunities and build an interactive investment map.